anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.2.1"></a>
 ### 4.2.1 Length of Terms

-The length of term for all CNTT leadership roles are **12** calender months.
+The length of term for all CNTT leadership roles is **12** calender months.

 <a name="4.2.2"></a>
 ### 4.2.2 Representation

-Any Workstream Leads or Co-Leads positions can be held by any community individuals.
+Any Workstream Leads or Co-Leads positions can be held by any Participant.

 <a name="4.2.3"></a>
 ### 4.2.3 Nomination

-- Any individual can nominate themselves or someone else for a given lead/co-lead position (the nominee must accept nomination if was nominate by someone else) as long as they agree to CNTT ToR.
+- Any individual can nominate themselves or another participant for a given lead/co-lead position (the nominee must accept nomination if was nominate by someone else) as long as they agree to CNTT ToR.
-- An individual can self-nominate themselves to as many positions as they like.
+- An individual can self-nominate themselves or another participant to multiple positions.

 <a name="4.2.4"></a>
 ### 4.2.4 Selection

-There wil be a nomination window of which individuals an nominate others or nominate themselves for a particular position.
+There will be a nomination window during which individuals can nominate others or nominate themselves for a position.
 The start and end date of the nomination window will be determined by Technical or Governance Committee Leads(depending on the nature of the Workstream).

 Once the nomination period expires for a particular Workstream, the selection process will start as follows: